β

 Conclusion: Beautiful Hair Without the Damage

-The key to success lies in selecting the right extension method for your specific damage type, working with a knowledgeable professional, and following a diligent care routine that supports both your extensions and natural hair health.
+The key to success lies in selecting the right extension method for your specific damage type, working with a knowledgeable professional stylist, and following a diligent care routine that supports both your extensions and natural hair health.

 Remember that extensions should be part of your overall hair recovery strategy.
 With the right approach, they can be a confidence-boosting tool during your journey back to hair health.